addisoneshinkle/FamilyBakeClub-Website/_recipes/mini-pizzas.md

 ---
-recipe_name: Berry Parfait
+recipe_name: Mini Pizzas
-short_description: Yummy healthy snack for kids
+short_description: Yummy healthy meal for kids
-full_description: Yummy healthy snack for kids
+full_description: Yummy healthy meal for kids

 tags:
+    - Medium
-  - Easy
+    - Meal
-  - Snack
+    - Party Snack
     - Kid-friendly
-  - Quick

-image: /assets/images/recipes/berry-parfait.jpg
+image: /assets/images/recipes/mini-pizzas.jpg
-prep_time: 15 minutes
+prep_time: 3 minutes
-bake_time: 0 minutes
+bake_time: 12 minutes
-cool_time: 0 minutes
+cool_time: 10 minutes
-total_time: 15 minutes
+total_time: 25 minutes
-quantity: 1 parfait
+quantity: 6 Pizzas
-temperature: N/A
+temperature: 350°F (177°C)
-difficulty: Easy
+difficulty: Medium
-best_for: Snacks
+best_for: Meals

 ingredients:
-  - 1 Cup Yogurt
-  - 1/2 Cup Fruit
+    - 6 Mini Pitas
+    - Pizza Sauce
-  - 1/2 Cup Granola
+    - Cheese
+    - Other Toppings (Pineapple, Ham, Chicken, Olives, and Pepperoni)

 instructions:
     - title: Prep
+      description:
-    description: Get your fruit, yogurt, and granola out and get a dish you can make it in.
+          Get your mini pitas out and your sauce.
+Wait to get the cheese out so it doesn't go bad.
+Preheat oven to 350°F.
+    - title: Base Layer
+      description: First, take your mini pitas and put them on a plate.
+Put sauce on the pitas.
-  - title: Make The Parfait
+    - title: Add Toppings
-    description: >
+      description:
-      First put half the granola in the dish.
-Then add half the yogurt, then half the berries.
-Repeat for the second layer.
+          Then, you want to add your desired topping.
+I recommend cheese first, then toppings, and finish it with some more cheese.
+    - title: Bake
+      description: Put the pitas on a pan, put it in the oven for ~12 minutes until cheese is melted.
+    - title: Eat
+      description: Once it is cool, eat and enjoy.
 tips_and_notes:
-  - title: Making More
+    - title: Toppings
-    description: These are easy to make more of for play dates and parties.
+      description: Go easy or you won't taste the sauce.
-  - title: So Easy
+    - title: Cheese
-    description: Easy to make.
+      description: Wait until the cheese is melted or the pizza will be cold.
-  - title: Kid Jobs
+    - title: Hot Stuff
-    description: Kids can make this with parent support.
+      description: If you don't want your kids to use the oven, take over at this step.
 ---